swissmanu/mse-paper-rxjs-debugger/content/paper.md

 At the start of a test session, we provided each participant with a ZIP file^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-usability-test)] containing the *Problem 2* web application by Alabor et al. and the packaged version of the debugger extension prototype^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-spike-vscode)] for vscode.
 While the subject prepared their development environment, we started the video, screen, and audio recording with their consent.
 Also, we gave a scripted introduction to the code base they just received.

-Once the participants had everything set up, they worked for 25 minutes, resolving any bugs in the provided web application.
+The participants had 25 minutes to resolve as many bugs as possible.
+Rather than tracking each subject's success rate of fixed defects, we emphasized detecting usability issues in their workflow instead.

 ### Study Evaluation